 In Michigan, Heritage Community of Kalamazoo undertook culture change beginning in 2006 by adopting the Best Friends™ approach.
 One hallmark of its continuing success is introducing all members of the community to Best Friends™.
 Courtney Way, R.N., Training and Development Manager, reported “Heritage has trained security guards, housekeepers, servers, and many nontraditional individuals, encouraging them to be Best Friends champions.
 The response to this approach, through comments and letters from friends and their families, has been amazing.”

-When American Baptist Homes of the West (ABHOW) sought CARF-CCAC accreditation, it partnered with David Troxel for guidance in the implementation of the Best Friends™ model of care so that its Grove memory care units could secure accreditation in dementia care (see entry under Licensed Uses later in this report).
+When American Baptist Homes of the West (ABHOW, now Human Good) sought CARF-CCAC accreditation, it partnered with David Troxel for guidance in the implementation of the Best Friends™ model of care so that its Grove memory care units could secure accreditation in dementia care.
 ABHOW was the first multi-site company in the U.S. to seek such accreditation for a dementia care program.
 Its memory care units consistently earned some of the highest scores in the evaluation process (2008).

 Alzheimer’s Society of Calgary

 The Alzheimer Society of Calgary, a licensed provider of Best Friends™ training to professional caregivers since 2003, concluded in a 2006 survey: “Evaluation results demonstrate how the Best Friends™ Approach Associate Trainer Program achieved positive results toward effecting change within organizations concerned with improving the quality of life of people with dementia” and “100% of respondents stated that the Best Friends™ approach has improved the delivery of care to persons with dementia.”